Eastern Christianity Catechesis

 All sessions will be held on Tuesday evenings at 8 PM via Zoom.
 If you would like information on how to join us, please send an email to Office@HolyTransfiguration.org.

 An Introduction to Eastern Christianity

-Tuesdays at 8 PM: From venerating icons and lighting candles, to singing without instruments and standing throughout the liturgy, the initial experience of Eastern Christian worship can be somewhat disorienting for those more familiar with Western Christian traditions.
-If you are interested in learning more about Eastern Christian worship and spirituality, please join our Adult Education team as they offer a 5-week online introductory catechesis series beginning on Tuesday, June 15th.
+From venerating icons and lighting candles, to singing without instruments and standing throughout the liturgy, the initial experience of Eastern Christian worship can be somewhat disorienting for those more familiar with Western Christian traditions.
+If you are interested in learning about Eastern Christian worship and spirituality, check out the recordings of the five-week series presented by our Adult Education team:

 Participation in the liturgy and the services of the Church has always been the most important way to grow in Faith and in Spirit.
 Everything the Church teaches flows from the Eucharist and the prayers and petitions that surround it.
 This is where the mind of Christ, the testimony of the Holy Spirit, and the teachings of the Holy Apostles and Fathers are brought out in their fullness.